mdanielov/limud-kodesh/README.md

 # limud-kodesh
-development effort for improving learning
+development effort for improving learning.
+To catalogue all information, make it intelligently searcheable and accessible

 # shas
 identification of elements of of talmudic discourse